Eldorado Ballroom: History

 In 2001 Project Row Houses had a plan to renovate the Eldorado Ballroom so it would become a Third Ward arts site.

 In 2022 there was a plan to renovate the Eldorado Ballroom, which would cost $9.7 million.
-Forney Construction is responsible for the project, which includes a proposal for a 5000 sqft annex building for events and a restaurant.
-Project Row Houses is direction this renovation.
-The plans call for revamping the plumbing and wiring.
+Forney Construction was responsible for the project, which included a proposal for a 5000 sqft annex building for events and a restaurant.
+Project Row Houses directed the renovation.
+The plans called for revamping the plumbing and wiring.

 On July 22, 2022, the African American Cultural Heritage Action Fund gave the Eldorado Ballroom a $3 million grant.

-The Eldorado Ballroom is scheduled to reopen in 2023.
+The Eldorado Ballroom reopened on March 30, 2023.